openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 .. meta:
     frontend_status: Done

-Every expression in a normal mode of evaluation requires certain computational steps.
-The normal modes of evaluation for each kind of expression are described in the following sections.
+Each expression in a normal mode of evaluation requires certain computational steps.
+Normal modes of evaluation for each kind of expression are described in the following sections.

 An expression evaluation *completes normally* if all computational steps